siefzieq/siefzieq/README.md

 # 🎬 Welcome to Code with Hasif Zikry! 🎥
 Hey there, folks!
 You’re tuned in to the channel where coding meets creativity!
-I’m your host, Hasif Zikry, and today, we’re diving deep into the world of Laravel, React Machine Learning, and all things tech magic.
+I’m your host, Hasif Zikry, and today, we’re diving deep into the world of Laravel, React, Machine Learning, and all things tech magic.

 ## 🔧 On today’s episode:
 🚀 Project Spotlight: From my Gemini-like Mock System (think ChatGPT but Hasif-flavored) to a centralized monitoring system for urban farms, we’re showcasing the builds that keep me coding into the night!